Vicko657/interior-design-api/README.md

 **Javadocs**

-This use this file path to view the javadocs documentation:
+Use this file path to view the javadocs documentation:

 ```
 /interior-design-planner-api/target/reports/apidocs/index.html